w3f/General-Grants-Program/grants/speculative/AlgorandParachain.md

 ## Legal Structure
 TBD, the exact structure is currently considered.
 ## Team's experience
 Modern Token is a blockchain business and technology consultancy firm established in April 2017.
-Members of our technical staff has 3 years of experience in blockchain industry on average.
+Members of our technical staff have 3 years of experience in blockchain industry on average.
 Our team performs various R&D services regarding consensus algorithms, platform economics (design and modelling) and platform architecture.
 For an overview of our previous work see https://moderntoken.com/works.
 ## Team Code Repos
 * https://github.com/Van0k
 * https://github.com/SirFrancisDrake